konrad-gajdus/miniMNIST-c/README.md

 # miniMNIST-c

-This project implements a mini neural network in C for classifying handwritten digits from the MNIST dataset.
+This project implements a **minimal** neural network in C for classifying handwritten digits from the MNIST dataset.
+The entire implementation is  **~200 lines of code** and uses only the standard C library.

 ## Features

-- Two-layer neural network (input -> hidden -> output)
+- Two-layer neural network (input → hidden → output)
-- ReLU activation for hidden layer
+- ReLU activation function for the hidden layer
-- Softmax activation for output layer
+- Softmax activation function for the output layer
 - Cross-entropy loss function
-- Stochastic Gradient Descent (SGD) with momentum
+- Stochastic Gradient Descent (SGD) optimizer
-- L2 regularization

 ## Performance